-1. Education needed
+1. Legal education needed

 You need to make considered decisions at every stage, from choosing A-levels (or equivalents) to deciding on your law school - so you need to find time to gather the information you need.
-As education becomes increasing costly, you should consider different ways to fund your studies.
+As education becomes increasingly costly, you should consider different ways to fund your studies.

-2. Experience needed
+2. Legal experience needed

-Think about the other opportunities you have for gaining experience (extracurricular activities) and when that experience needs to be complete to go on your CV, so that you can use it to your advantage in the recruitment process.
+Think about the other opportunities you have for gaining experience (extracurricular activities) and when that experience needs to be completed to go on your CV, so that you can use it to your advantage in the recruitment process.